eastgenomics/eggd_GATKgCNV_call/README.md

 * (minimum and maximum segmental duplication of interval) - depending if annotation.tsv has this information

 ## What does this app output?
-* a pair of _intervals.vcf (genotype of every interval in the input bed) and _segments.vcf (adjacent intervals with same CNV status are merged) for each sample
+* a pair of _intervals.vcf (genotype of every interval in the input bed) and _segments.vcf (consecutive intervals with the same CNV status are merged) for each sample
 * a summary and statistics of all CNV calls in all samples on the run
 * gCNV.bed file for copy ratio visualisation in IGV.js